RWS/studio-api-docs/apiconcepts/translationmemory/implementing_the_plugin_user_interface.md

 ```
 ***

-* **Applying the settings**: The `btn_OK` button should close the form and apply the plug-in settings, i.e. the name and path of the text file and the delimiter character.
+* **Applying the settings**: The `btn_OK` button should close the form and apply the plug-in settings, including the text file name and path and the delimiter character.

 # [C#](#tab/tabid-2)
 ```cs